ray-project/ray/doc/source/index.rst

 RLlib Quick Start
 -----------------

-`RLlib`_ is an open-source library for reinforcement learning that offers both high scalability and a unified API for a variety of applications.
+`RLlib`_ is an open-source library for reinforcement learning built on top of Ray that offers both high scalability and a unified API for a variety of applications.

 .. code-block:: bash